star-whale/starwhale/docs/docs/reference/cli/model.md

 ```

 - This command creates a new job for model evaluation.
-- `MODEL` argument is required,  `Model URI` or model workdir path is ok for `MODEL` argument.
+- `MODEL` argument is required.
+The `Model URI` or model working dir path is ok for the `MODEL` argument.
-- This command does not depend on docker, so you should activate python environment at first.
+- This command does not depend on docker, so you should activate the python environment at first.
-- `model eval` command is very helpful for you to write debug, debug ppl/cmp and evaluate model in standalone instance.
+- `model eval` command is beneficial for you to debug ppl/cmp and evaluate models in the standalone instance.
 - Options:

     |Option|Alias Option|Required|Type|Default|Description|